 20th century

-In Germany, afternoon coffee becomes a daily ritual.
+In Germany, afternoon coffee, the Kaffeeriecher – coffee smellers and Kaffeeklatsch – coffee chats became a daily ritual.

-Coffee has been important in Austrian and French culture since the late 19th and early 20th centuries.
+Coffee has been important in Italian, Austrian and French culture since the late 19th and early 20th centuries.
+The Italian caffès became meeting places for artists, intellectuals, and politicians and a defining feature of a newly emerging public sphere as well as a place increasingly associated with novelty and news.
 Vienna’s coffeehouses are prominent in Viennese culture and known internationally, while Paris was instrumental in the development of “café society” in the first half of the 20th century.

 1900